-The gardens date from the Centennial Exposition of 1876.
 The house, which was originally displayed at the Metropolitan Museum of Art, was built in Japan in 1953 using traditional techniques and materials.
+It was installed in Fairmount Park in 1958.
+Laminated cards in each room provide more information.

 Tobey says: A beautiful place to take photographs!